Alert Procedure and the Role of Auditors in France

 FIDAG SARL was created in 1985 and specialises in accounting, auditing, and advice to SMEs where they are engaged in international operations, particularly tax issues, social and labour law, legal problems, accounting, and the management of operations taking place in at least two different countries.

-Carole Hong Tran is an audit manager at FIDAG, French chartered accountant, and ACCA member, with considerable expertise in statutory audit and due diligence operations.
+Carole Hong Tran is a Partner with FIDAG, French Chartered Accountant, and ACCA member, with considerable expertise in statutory audit and due diligence operations.

 Published: Debt Collection, Restructuring & Insolvency Newsletter, No. 11, Autumn 2019 l Photo: Uwe Rieder